 - Yongnuo 85mm f/1.8

-Of the bunch, probably the most exciting is the Tamron 70-300mm f/4.5-6.3, which is the first official Tamron lens for Nikon Z cameras.
-It’s a good lightweight telephoto option for Z users, and it pairs well with the Z system considering Nikon’s lack of alternatives.
-I’ve shot with it and really liked it as a portable telephoto option for landscape photography.
+Of the bunch, some of the most exciting are the Tamron lenses.
+The Tamron 70-300mm f/4.5-6.3 pairs very well with the Z system considering Nikon’s inexplicable lack of lightweight telephoto lenses (apart from their two superzooms).
+I’ve shot with the Tamron 70-300mm extensively and really liked it as a portable telephoto option.
 Hopefully it proves popular enough that Nikon releases a lightweight telephoto zoom of their own to compete with it!
+Also on the telephoto side of things, Tamron makes a 150-500mm f/5-6.7 that undercuts Nikon’s 180-600mm f/5.6-6.3 (costing $1200 rather than $1700), and a 50-400mm that undercuts Nikon’s 100-400mm S.

 I’m also excited about the three Sigma DX lenses.
-Sigma is one of the best third-party lens companies, and these lenses are a good start considering that there aren’t very many Nikon-brand Z DX lenses yet.
-All three of them fill useful spots in the lineup, for anything from astrophotography to portraiture and street photography.
-The same can be said of the Viltrox Z DX lenses.
+Sigma is one of the best third-party lens companies, and these three lenses are a good start considering that there aren’t very many Nikon-brand Z DX lenses yet.
+All three Sigma lenses fill useful spots in the lineup, for anything from astrophotography to portraiture and street photography.

-Most of the other third-party lenses listed above have Nikon Z equivalents already, although they could still make sense if you’re trying to save money.
+Most of the other third-party lenses listed above have Nikon Z equivalents already, so they aren’t as exciting at first glance, but they could still make sense if you’re trying to save money.

 Nikon Z Lenses Announced So Far

-The list below keeps track of all the Nikon Z-mount lenses that have been announced so far, in order from least to most recent:
+The list below keeps track of all the Nikon Z-mount lenses that have been announced so far, in order from oldest to most recent:

 2018